ajthakare/cmpe273-ResearchPaper/README.md

 The ensemble or cluster is made of replica nodes.
 Each replica is composed of the following parts -

-1. **Operation log (Op-Log):**It consists of a sequence of operations .
+1. **Op-Log:** It consists of a sequence of operations .
 Operations in Op-Log must be deterministic and idempotent.
 Each operation in the operation-log has a positional identifier which is a monotonically increasing number.
 2. **Op-num:** It represents the lsequence number of the latest operation added to the log.
 Note:Operations in the (Op-Log) are appended first, then shared with other replicas and once there is a confirmation that enough replicas have received the operation then it is actually executed.
 3. **Commit-Num:** It represents the number of the last operation which was executed in the replica.